BryGabbase/file-upload-api/README.md

 ![Description of Screenshot](create.png)
 ![Description of Screenshot](validators.png)
 ![Description of Screenshot](creating_1.png)
-*Creating/uploading a new file via the API with built-in validation, ready for production use.*
+*Creating/uploading a new file via the API with built-in validation, ready for production use. 'api/up/'- URL*

 # Retrieve

 ![Description of Screenshot](Retrieve.png)
-*Retrieving details of a single uploaded file *'view/<int:pk>/'*->URL
+*Retrieving details of a single uploaded file .*'view/<int:pk>/'*-URL

 # Update

 ![Description of Screenshot](update_1.png)
 ![Description of Screenshot](update.png)
-*Updating an existing file’s details using the API.*
+*Updating an existing file’s details . 'update/<int:pk>/'-URL*